 Public Health Ontario (PHO) keeps Ontarians safe and healthy.
 With our partners in government, public health and health care, we prevent illness and improve health.
 We provide the scientific evidence and expert guidance that shapes policies and practices for a healthier Ontario.
 PHO has locations across Ontario, including 11 laboratory sites.
 We monitor, prepare for, detect, and respond to infectious disease outbreaks and environmental incidents.
-Our experts guide and support health professionals with evidence and case studies on topics like immunization, environmental and occupational health and our research informs health policy, transforms clinical/public health practice, and advances laboratory science.
+Our experts guide and support health professionals with evidence and case studies and our research informs health policy, transforms clinical/public health practice, and advances laboratory science.